 What To Remember Most About This Article:

 As if kefir on its own wasn’t tasty enough, we’ve got enough healthy and healing recipes to keep you busy for the rest of the year.
 Most of these kefir recipes can be found in the new Body Ecology Living Cookbook, along with other fresh favorites, like our smoothies, high-protein salads, hearty soups, meat and grain-like seed entrées, and of course, our fermented foods.
 Dairy kefir, coconut water kefir, and kefir cheese can all be made at home using our simple tutorial found here.

 There’s a reason traditional kefir is a staple on the Body Ecology Diet.

 Research has confirmed the healing properties of this ancient fermented drink, and we’ve seen the same restorative benefits in our own lives.
 If you master one traditionally fermented food at home, let it be this: Kefir is easy to make at home using the Body Ecology Kefir Starter and can be nourishing for the whole family.
-Once you understand the basics, you’ll be ready to bring even more delicious healing into your kitchen by trying one or all of the recipes above.
+Understanding the basics will prepare you to explore a variety of recipes that bring delicious healing to your kitchen.

 - Prado MR, Blandón LM, Vandenberghe LP, Rodrigues C, Castro GR, Thomaz-Soccol V, Soccol CR.
 Milk kefir: composition, microbial cultures, biological activities, and related products.
 Front Microbiol.
 2015 Oct 30;6:1177. doi: 10.3389/fmicb.2015.01177.